Kuper-Tech/http_health_check/README.md

 #### [DelayedJob](./lib/http_health_check/probes/delayed_job.rb) (active record)

 Delayed Job probe is intended to work with [active record backend](https://github.com/collectiveidea/delayed_job_active_record).
 It checks DelayedJob is healthy by enqueuing an empty job which will be deleted right after insertion.
-This allows us to be sure that underlying database is connectable and writable.
+This allows us to be sure that the underlying database is connectable and writable.
-Be aware, that by enqueuing a new job with every health check we are incrementing primary key sequence.
+Be aware that by enqueuing a new job with every health check, we are incrementing the primary key sequence.

 ```ruby
 HttpHealthCheck.configure do |config|